Recursive Variational Quantum Compiling: Theory

 \subsection{Variational Quantum Compiling}

-Variational quantum compiling (VQC) is a method for compressing quantum circuits by training a variational ansatz $V(\boldsymbol{\theta})$ in order to approximate their effects.
-This can be achieved by minimizing following cost function with respect to the parameters $\boldsymbol{\theta}$ \cite{qaqc}:
+Variational quantum compiling (VQC) is a method for compiling quantum circuits, i.e., finding approximate circuits smaller than the original, by optimizing a variational ansatz $V(\boldsymbol{\theta})$.
+This can be achieved by minimizing the following cost function with respect to the circuit parameters $\boldsymbol{\theta}$ \cite{qaqc}:

 where the last term can be identified as the Hilbert-Schmidt inner product of $V(\boldsymbol{\theta})$ and $U$, and $d=2^n$ is the dimension of the Hilbert space for $n$ qubits.
-This particular loss yields a Full Unitary Matrix Compiling (FUMC), since the ansatz learns to approximate the complete effect of the target circuit.
+This particular loss yields a Full Unitary Matrix Compiling (FUMC), since the expression is minimized if and only if $V(\boldsymbol{\theta}) = U$ up to a global phase.
+This cost function typically require many gates and a number of ancilliary qubits, making it generally expensive and unsuitable for NISQ hardware \cite{qaqc}.
 Alternatively, one can perform a Fixed Input State Compiling (FISC) where one is only interested in the effect of $U$ on a particular input state $\ket{\psi_0}$ \cite{qaqc}.
-For practical purposes, this input state can be taken to be the all-zero state, i.e., $\ket{\psi_0} = \ket{\boldsymbol{0}}$.
-FISC can be implemented by minimizing the following cost function with respect to the parameters $\boldsymbol{\theta}$:
+This input state can be taken to be the all-zero state, i.e., $\ket{\psi_0} = \ket{\boldsymbol{0}}$, the typical initial state prepared by quantum computers.
+We can implement FISC by minimizing the following cost function with respect to the parameters $\boldsymbol{\theta}$:

 where the last term can be identified as the Loschmidt Echo Test (LET) \cite{Goussev:2012}.
 For $C(\boldsymbol{\theta}) \approx 0$, we have that $V(\boldsymbol{\theta})\ket{\boldsymbol{0}} \approx U\ket{\boldsymbol{0}}$.
-This is a more restricted form of compiling compared to FUMC, but could in turn be more suitable for noisy quantum hardware since the trained anstazes generally consist of fewer gates.
+This is a more restricted form of compiling compared to FUMC, but could in turn be more suitable for noisy quantum hardware since the trained ansatzes generally consist of fewer gates and no ancilla qubits.
 In this article, the focus will be on FISC because it is more suitable for noisy hardware.
 However, note that the following discussion can easily be extended to FUMC by introducing the appropriate cost function.